bradkirby85/bio/README.md

 July 2013 - Personal Deep Dive - While I had some time off before starting Brookfield, I researched all aspects of Bitcoin.
 I downloaded Bitcoin Core to start mining in Sept 2013.
 I know people who used Silk Road and my roommate was very Libertarian, so I needed to understand Bitcoin.

 January 2014 - Joined Bitcoin Toronto meetup as one of first 250 members - the same group that ultimately founded Ethereum, ran by Anthony Di Iorio (group now called Decentral).
 Notables: Vitalik Buterin was the [6th member] (https://www.meetup.com/decentral_ca/members/?sort=joined&op=all&desc=0) in Oct 2012, Joseph Lubin #11 in Jan 2013, William Mougayar #83 in Jun 2013, Trevor Koverko #93 Jul 2013, Russell Verbeeten #175 in Nov 2013.
+Mike Novogratz, #2,361, April 2019.

-April 2014 - Invited to learn about Ethereum, dubbed "Bitcoin 2.0", and how to invest.
-I was not one of the 27 attendees.
+April 2014 - [Invited to learn about Ethereum](https://drive.google.com/open?id=16RAR44diKjdWF_VB2YP2xdHJHOdbUyGl), dubbed "Bitcoin 2.0", and how to invest.
+I was not one of the [41 attendees](https://www.meetup.com/ethereumtoronto/events/175700092/#).

 Aug 2014 - Transferred nominal coins to Bitstamp.
 Hacked in early 2015.
 Lost faith in cryptocurrnecy but continued to follow.